steve-earley-BP0288928-bpp/BP0288928-PolicyBot/README.md

 PolicyBot is based on a fork of the [ChatLSE](https://github.com/LSE-DSI/chat-lse) project developed by the [LSE Data Science Institute](https://www.lse.ac.uk/dsi) and coordinated and managed by [Jonathan Cardoso-Silva](https://github.com/jonjoncardoso).

-Details of the ChatLSE project are provided in [ChatLSE README](/docs/ChatLSE_README.md) and [ChatLSE CONTRIBUTING](ChatLSE_CONTRIBUTING.md) including information about the original project team and contributers.
+Details of the ChatLSE project are provided in [ChatLSE README](/docs/ChatLSE_README.md) and [ChatLSE CONTRIBUTING](ChatLSE_CONTRIBUTING.md) including information about the original project team and contributors.

 My thanks to Jon and his team for enabling me to adapt their work for my own project.